-Returning file to file cabinet from seated position:
+Returning file folder to the file cabinet from seated position:

 - 1. Turn your entire body keeping your hips and feet pointed in same direction. - 2.
 Rest one hand on thigh, if needed, for support. - 3.
 Lean forward from waist. - 4.
 Use hand on thigh to push yourself up to upright position.